-If you have been trying to conceive yet failing repeatedly, your doctor might have prescribed letrozole (a fertility medicine) to you.
+Letrozole is an oral medication used to treat infertility in women.
+If you have been trying to conceive for a long time now and failing repeatedly, your doctor might prescribe you letrozole.
 Earlier, letrozole was used for treating cancer in the breast tissue.
-However, over the years, its role has morphed into something more; this medicine helps a woman with fertility issues and conceive successfully.
+However, nowadays, this medicine is given to treat fertility issues in women.

 What Is Letrozole?

-In strict medical terms, a letrozole is a form of medication that is non-steroidal.
+In strict medical terms, letrozole is a non-steroidal medication.
 It is consumed orally and functions as an aromatase inhibitor.
-This inhibition helps in reducing estradiol levels in the body, which allows the follicle stimulating hormone to rise and allow more follicles in the ovaries to grow readily.
+This inhibition helps in reducing estradiol levels in the body, which allows the follicle-stimulating hormone to rise and follicles in the ovaries to grow readily.

 Who Should Take Letrozole?

-Not all women are recommended a dose of letrozole for treating fertility issues.
-In most cases, if you are facing from polycystic ovary syndrome (PCOS), your doctor may prescribe you letrozole.
+Not all women with fertility problems will be recommended a dose of letrozole.
+Usually, letrozole is prescribed to women with polycystic ovary syndrome (PCOS).
 Many other disorders that affect the ovulation cycle of a woman are met with an administration of letrozole.
-A few doctors may prescribe the medication if the cause of infertility has not been determined conclusively.
+Sometimes, doctors may also prescribe the medication if the cause of infertility has not been determined conclusively.

-Many women experience the presence of letrozole fertility bloating after taking the medication.
-This makes it important to understand how letrozole works within the body and impacts the fertility in a good way.
+Many women may feel bloated after taking letrozole medication.
+This makes it important to understand how letrozole works in a woman’s body.

 Letrozole is typically an aromatase inhibitor, which means that it blocks any kind of aromatase activity within the body.
-Therefore, once the drug enters your body, the cycle of converting androgens to estrogen is halted in its path.
-As the estrogen levels drop in the body, this is sensed by the pituitary gland, which is responsible for maintaining optimal hormone levels at all times.
-In order to balance the reduced estrogen, the gland secretes the follicle stimulating hormones to increase estrogen.
+Aromatase is an enzyme responsible for the production of oestrogen hormone in the body.
+Once this drug enters a woman’s body, the cycle of converting androgens to oestrogen is halted in its path.
+As the oestrogen levels drop in the body, this is sensed by the pituitary gland, which is responsible for maintaining optimal hormone levels at all times.
+In order to balance the reduced oestrogen, the gland secretes the follicle-stimulating hormones to increase oestrogen.
 The effect of generating FSH is multifold, as it also affects the ovaries causing them to be stimulated and generate an egg.
 At times, higher FSH could cause a woman to release more than one egg as well.

 Ovulation begins and reaches a peak once the dose is completed.
-Engaging in sexual intercourse at this stage helps increase the chances of natural conception substantially and achieve pregnancy.
+Engaging in sexual intercourse at this stage can help increase the chances of natural conception substantially and achieve pregnancy.

-Doctors usually recommend women to take around 2.5mg letrozole for fertility purposes.
+Doctors usually recommend women to take around 2.5mg letrozole for improving fertility.
 The dosage usually lasts for 5 days to a week, if a tablet is taken every day.
-The right time to begin taking letrozole is on the third or fourth day of the cycle.
-Once the intake continues for 5 days, ovulation usually kicks in and continues for about four days to a week after the course is completed.
+The right time to start taking letrozole is on the third or fourth day of your menstrual cycle.
+When you take it for 5 days in a row, ovulation usually kicks in and continues for about four days to a week after the course is completed.

 While letrozole does have its benefits in countering instances of infertility in various women as well as helping most of them achieve improved ovulation cycles, there are a bunch of risks and side effects that might occur as a result of its intake.
-In most cases, letrozole is not recommended for long term usage due to the possibility of birth defects occurring as a result.
+In most cases, letrozole is not recommended for long term usage due to the possibility of birth defects.

-- The primary action of letrozole is to stop the conversion of androgens to estrogen, which causes the levels of the hormone to fall within the body.
-While the pituitary gland does stimulate the ovaries to counter this fall, the effect of estrogen reduction can be observed easily.
+- The primary action of letrozole is to stop the conversion of androgens to oestrogen, which causes the levels of the hormone to fall within the body.
+While the pituitary gland does stimulate the ovaries to counter this fall, the effect of oestrogen reduction can be observed easily.
 Women may experience instances of dizziness or headaches as a result of it.
-At times, hot flashes may occur and a few women might find their breasts to be quite tender and sensitive than usual.
+At times, hot flashes may occur and a few women may have tender and sensitive breasts more than usual.

 - Since letrozole is taken for conception, there is a rare chance that a woman would be on birth control pills at the same time.
-In the rarest of the rare cases, any medication with letrozole is bound to react with the pills and may reduce their effect.
-Similarly, women attempting to get pregnant while breastfeeding their previous child should not take letrozole since it can find its way into the baby’s body and disturb his hormones.
+In the rarest of the rare cases, any medication with letrozole is bound to react with the pills and reduce their effect.
+Similarly, women attempting to get pregnant during their breastfeeding phase should not take letrozole since it can find its way into the baby’s body and disturb his hormones.

-- Earlier, letrozole was attributed to be responsible for the formation of birth defects in children.
+- Earlier, letrozole was attributed to being responsible for birth defects in children.
 But this was later observed to be in cases where women would continue to take letrozole even while breastfeeding the child, causing toxic reactions in the baby as well as the formation of physical anomalies in the development.
 Similarly, women who have a premenopausal endocrinal condition are suggested to avoid the drug entirely for similar reasons.

 Knowing how effective letrozole is for fertility may not provide a clear and concise answer because the actual effect of letrozole is not on fertility but on ovulation.
-A better ovulation can increase the chances of conception, but only when you indulge in sex on a regular basis.
+Better ovulation can increase the chances of conception, but only when you indulge in sex on a regular basis.